Women’s Writing Groups

 Benefits of writing with others:

-• Group members can encourage each other and share positive feedback, making the writing process feel more rewarding.
+- Group members encourage each other and share positive feedback, making the writing process more rewarding.

 Ink for the Heart: Verilujah